 Fiona has also directed Vaughan Williams’ Riders to the Sea, Henze’s Elegy for Young Lovers and Mozart’s The Marriage of Figaro for English National Opera.
 Her production of Britten’s The Rape of Lucretia was originally produced for Glyndebourne on Tour and has since been seen at the Glyndebourne Festival and the Deutsche Oper, Berlin.
 Other recent directing engagements include Cherubini’s Medea for Wexford Festival Opera and a semi-staging of Berlioz’ L’enfance du Christ with the Deutsches Symphonie-Orchester Berlin and Robin Ticciati.

-Engagements in the 2019/20 season include a revival of his production of La finta giardiniera with the Teatro alla Scala in Shanghai, a new production of Schubert’s Lazarus and his much-anticipated return to Glyndebourne Festival in a new production of Fidelio.
+Engagements in the 2019/20 season include a revival of his production of La finta giardiniera with the Teatro alla Scala in Shanghai, a new production of Schubert’s Lazarus with Lonely Child by Vivier and his much-anticipated return to Glyndebourne Festival in a new production of Fidelio.

 In addition to her highly-praised work in theatre, television and film, Deborah Warner has directed Britten’s The Turn of the Screw for the Royal Opera (at the Barbican – winner of the Evening Standard and South Bank Awards).
 She has directed Wozzeck and La Voix Humaine for Opera North and both Don Giovanni and Fidelio for Glyndebourne.
 For English National Opera she has directed Britten’s Death in Venice (also for La Monnaie and La Scala, Milan), Bach’s St. John Passion, Janacek’s Diary of one who Vanished, Handel’s Messiah (also for Opera National de Lyon) and Eugene Ongein.
 For the Vienna Festival she has directed Dido and Aeneas (also for the Opera Comique, Paris and for the Netherlands Opera) and La Traviata.